-There are many pain-filled horror stories floating about... and legends, as well.
-Maybe you've heard horror stories about the pain, or you have heard about someone who fell asleep on the table.
-So it comes as no surprise that the truth is somewhere in between those two extremes.
+There are many pain-filled stories floating about. . . and legends, as well.
+Maybe you've heard horror stories about the pain, or perhaps you heard about someone who fell asleep on the table.
+It should come as no surprise that the truth is somewhere in between those two extremes.

-The reality is that getting a tattoo is a uniquely personal experience and there are many factors that contribute towards making it either a pleasant or painful one.
+The reality is that getting a tattoo is a uniquely personal experience and there are many factors that contribute to making it either a painless or painful one.

 Does It Really Hurt to Get a Tattoo and Why?

 The short answer is yes.
 It does hurt to get a tattoo.

-When you're sitting for a tattoo, a specially designed tattoo needle pierces through your skin at approximately 10-15 needle drops per second, fast enough to avoid puncturing the skin and cause bleeding and slow enough to avoid tearing the skin.
+When you're sitting for a tattoo, a specially designed needle pierces through your skin at approximately 10-15 drops per second—fast enough to avoid puncturing the skin and cause bleeding, and slow enough to avoid tearing the skin.

 Your skin has three layers: the epidermis, the dermis, and the hypodermis.
 Because the epidermis is constantly replenishing itself, the needle needs to penetrate through the dermis layer to make the tattoo permanent.
 For this to occur, the tip of the needle attached to the machine is entering your skin layers approximately 1/16" of an inch.

 Which Part of the Body Hurts the Most?

 Though everyone is different and can withstand different amounts of pain, there are some areas of the body where getting a tattoo is not as painful.
 Keep in mind that the pain you will experience is relative to you.
 If you're sensitive to pain, and your desired area for a tattoo is known to be painful, it might make sense to choose a different location.